More theological noir from Árgos Panóptës

 The greatest mob story ever told has a prequel

-Another pulp epic by Madoc Paine
+Another pulp epic by Árgos Panóptës

-Meanwhile an extremely ambitious mortal prince called Agamemnon struggles to overcome his family curse.
-Can Agamemnon regain the kingdom which was stolen from him when he was sixteen?
+Meanwhile an extremely ambitious mortal prince called Agamémnon struggles to overcome his family curse.
+Can Agamémnon regain the kingdom which was stolen from him when he was sixteen?
 Can he learn how to manipulate the favour of gods and goddesses, to control his own destiny the way no mortal man ever did, and make himself the most powerful king in the world?

-Based on his unrivalled access both to the underworld and to the bronze palace on Mount Olympos, Titanic narrator Argos Panoptës weaves together an epic story of love and war, intrigue and power-play on earth and in heaven; of the rivalry of cities, the rise and fall of dynasties, the fortunes of families both mortal and divine.
+Based on his unrivalled access both to the underworld and to the Bronze Palace on Mount Ólympos, Titánic narrator Árgos Panóptës weaves together an epic story of love and war, intrigue and powerplay on earth and in heaven; of the rivalry of cities, the rise and fall of dynasties, the fortunes of families both mortal and divine.

-Buy Trojan Godfather for Kindle.
+Buy Troían Godfather for Kindle.

 The greatest mob story ever told

-and they never get sent to the god-father.
+But how did Zev́s come to have a dream anyway?
+Everyone knows the dreams are noncorporeal minor divinities employed by Zev́s himself to send messages to mortals.
+The dreams very rarely get sent to gods, and they never get sent to the god-father.
 So what’s going on?
 Is this a rogue dream?
-Is one of the Olympians trying to warn Zeus of an impending rebellion?
-Or is this some kind of trick played by a
+Is one of the Olýmpians trying to warn Zev́s of an impending rebellion?
+Or is this some kind of trick played by a rival family of gods?

 And in the process, we discover one of the most closely-guarded secrets of all divinity everywhere: where do deities get their power?

-More about Olympian Godfather.
+More about Olýmpian Godfather.

-Buy Olympian Godfather for Kindle.
+Buy Olýmpian Godfather for Kindle.

 By Laurence Watkinson